-Meet the research team
+Meet the research team and their projects

-Raquel Soares, MSc - Research Technician
+Raquel Soares, MSc - Research Technician / Lab Manager

-Patrícia Borges, PhD - Research Technician
+Patrícia Borges, PhD - Senior Research Technician

 Ana Raquel Tomás, PhD - Postdoctoral Researcher